karamelchef/kandy/README.md

 payara/lib directory.
 For example, copy mysql-connector-java-5.1.30-bin.jar to C:\payara-install-path\payara\lib.
 Restart the payara Application Server.
 2. Creating a Jdbc Connection Pool and Jdbc resource used as datasource in persistence.xml [tutorial](https://netbeans.org/kb/docs/web/mysql-webapp.html)
-3. An empty databse called **servicerecommander** should be created in mysql manually.
+3. An empty databse called **servicerecommender** should be created in mysql manually.

 #### Payara configration for batch job :
 JavaEE Batch does not support mysql when deployed on glassfish so we use payara